rishikakrishna/CIS210/README.md

 *Draw a postal barcode* (draw_barcode.py) More practice turtle graphics.
 Nested for loops, lists of lists.

 **Week 4** <br>
+*Word Jumbles (Anagrams)* (jumbler.py) A common programming task is to scan a file, picking out elements that meet some criterion.
+This assignment introduces the file-scan idiom in Python, along with some basic manipulation of strings (text).

 **Week 5** <br>